Categorical equivalences for Hopf trusses and their modules

-On the other hand, it is well known that, if $H$ is a Hopf algebra in a category ${\Bbb F}$-{\sf Vect} of vector spaces over a field ${\mathbb F}$ and $X$ is an object in {\sf C}, the tensor product $H\ot X$, with the action and coaction induced by the product and the coproduct of $H$, is an object in the category ${\sf H}$-{\sf Hopf-Mod}, i.e. the category of left $H$-Hopf modules.
+In the last part of this paper we explore the so-called Fundamental Theorem of Hopf Braces.
+It is well known that if $H$ is a Hopf algebra in a category ${\mathbb F}$-{\sf Vect} of vector spaces over a field ${\mathbb F}$ and $X$ is an object in this category, then the tensor product $H\ot X$, with the action and coaction induced by the product and the coproduct of $H$, is an object in the category ${\sf H}$-{\sf Hopf-Mod}, i.e. the category of left $H$-Hopf modules.
 The objects and morphisms of this category are defined in the following way: Let $M$ be a left $H$-module and a left $H$-comodule.
-In this setting, if for all $m\in M$ and $h\in H$, we write $h.m$ for the left action and we use the Heyenman-Sweedler notation $\rho_{M}(m)=m_{[0]}\ot m_{[1]}$ for the coaction, we will say that $M$ is a left $H$-Hopf module if the equality
+In this setting, if for all $m\in M$ and $h\in H$, we write $h.m$ for the left action and we use the Heyenman-Sweedler notation $\rho_{M}(m)=m_{[0]}\ot m_{[1]}$ for the coaction, then we will say that $M$ is a left $H$-Hopf module if the equality

 holds, where $\delta_{H}(h)=h_{(1)}\ot h_{(2)}$ is the coproduct of $H$ and $h_{(1)}m_{[0]}$ is the product in $H$ of $h_{(1)}$ and $m_{[0]}$.
 A morphism between two left $H$-Hopf modules is a ${\Bbb F}$-linear map that is $H$-linear and $H$-colinear.